Indian football league system

 The Indian football league system is the league structure of football club competitions in India.
 The highest level of men's club football competition is the Indian Super League.
 Indian Women's League, founded in 2016, is the highest level of women's football club competition in India.

 Men's

-The Indian men's football league system consists of the top 4 national divisions organized by the All India Football Federation (AIFF) and commercial partners FSDL.
-From tier 5 are the various regional state football leagues, organized by the respective state associations under the AIFF affiliation.
+The Indian men's football league system consists of the top four national divisions organized by the All India Football Federation (AIFF).
+From tier five are the various regional state football leagues, organized by the respective state associations under the AIFF affiliation.

+Indian football league system

+The Indian football league system consists of four national divisions, with promotion and relegation connecting the divisions.
+The system is designed to provide a clear pathway from regional football to the Indian Super League.